wexi/amforth-shadow/doc/source/TG/recipes/TWI.rst

 .. raw:: html
   :file: twi.html

-Most client devices want a clock speed of 100kHz or 400 kHz.
+Most client devices want a clock speed of 100 kHz or 400 kHz.
-The bitrate regeister should be well above 10 if the controller is the bus master.
+The bitrate register should be well above 10 if the controller is the bus master.
 The calculation formula

 :math:`twiclock = \dfrac{cpu clock}{16+2*bitrateregister*{4^{prescaler}}}`